Atharva-Kapare/FlappyBird-NeuroEvolution/README.md

 # FlappyBird-NeuroEvolution
- Me trying to make an AI to playany game of flappy bird that
+ Me trying to make an AI to playany game of flappy bird that plays the game perfectly